nitzano/enum-converter/README.md

 * Convert from one file to another
 * Modify existing files
-* Sort enums in files, values in enums
+* Sort enums in a file, keys and values in every enum
 * Style enum names, keys and values
 * Future versions
   * converting programmatically